Faceted Gems

 Imitation / Simulated – artificially replicate the look of a more expensive stone.
 There is nothing wrong with imitations as long as they are clearly identified as to what they truly are.
 Imitation stones are often used for birthstone jewelry, where people want to wear it daily without worry of loss.
 Imitations use something of lesser cost to simulate the desired stone.
 Like everything else in jewelry, imitations can cover a wide quality range –

-• they can be hardened glass
+- they can be hardened glass

-(the normal material when you see "simulated" before a gem name).
+(the normal material when you see "simulated" before a gem name). - they can be lesser expensive, genuine stones

-For example, rock crystal (clear quartz), white topaz, white sapphire, or white zircon standing in for a more expensive stone like diamond.
+For example, rock crystal (clear quartz), white topaz, white sapphire, or white zircon standing in for a more expensive stone like diamond. - they can be lab created stones

-• lab grown ruby standing in for a genuine ruby
+- lab grown ruby standing in for a genuine ruby

-• lab grown blue spinel standing in for a genuine blue zircon
+- lab grown blue spinel standing in for a genuine blue zircon

-• lab grown corundum colored to imitate a genuine alexandrite
+- lab grown corundum colored to imitate a genuine alexandrite

-• they can be man-made stones like CZ (cubic zirconia).
+- they can be man-made stones like CZ (cubic zirconia).

 CZ is best known as a stand in for diamond, but it can be colored with various minerals to imitate many gemstones.
-CZ’s are great looking stones and make up into lovely jewelry.
+CZ’s are great looking stones and make up into lovely jewelry. - They can be man-made composites made to fool – BAD!

 For example, gluing a small slice of a natural gem to a rock crystal, to make it look like a large, natural gem.